-- A general education program consisting of required courses and electives approved by the student's academic advisor. - 2.
-A program of professional studies monitored by the student's academic advisor. - An academic major in one or more of the major instructional areas of the secondary school curriculum:
+- 1. A general education program consisting of required courses and electives approved by the student's academic advisor. - 2.
+A program of professional studies monitored by the student's academic advisor. - 3.
+An academic major in one or more of the major instructional areas of the secondary school curriculum:

+biology general science mathematics

-biology history political science chemistry language arts social studies English mathematics speech communication general science
+chemistry history political science

+English language arts social studies